jhcreative/BackboneCarouselPrototype/README.md

 ### Notes

-- All 'custom' Backbone logic for carousel is in scripts/app/carousel-bbm.js, including content definition.
+- All 'custom' Backbone logic for carousel is in scripts/app/carousel-bbm.js, including content definition, with comments indiciating my thought process.
-- If project were to scale, I would originate content in its own file.
+- If project were to scale, I would originate content in its own module using another require of JSON style data or similar.
-- Similarly, template definition leverages one-line jQuery selection from index.html, which would move to own file at scale.
+- Similarly, lone template definition leverages primitive one-line jQuery selection from index.html, which would move to own file at scale.
-- Carousel UI components load via nested require statement in bbm file, including GSAP animation library.
+- Carousel UI components load via nested require statement in carousel-bbm.js file, including GSAP animation library.
+- New features common to most carousels prepared for in content definition and ui:
+  -- image info as originating ID, 'alt' and 'title' information in content definition in carousel-bbm.js -- independent numbering for scalable pagination, sample transition structure, etc in carousel-ui.js
+- Example insertion point for new features as views noted with comments in index.html

+### References
 - Architecture choices researched and based on work by David Sulq in two latest additions to my own reference library:
   -- Backbone.Marionette.js: A Gentle Introduction (http://leanpub.com/marionette-gentle-introduction)
   -- Structuring Backbone Code with RequireJS and Marionette Modules (http://leanpub.com/structuring-backbone-with-requirejs-and-marionette)